commonwealth-of-puerto-rico/rukh/README.md

 Rukh has documentation in the platform under the `/dev` link.
 Additional documentation is found in the tests under the /spec folder in Rspec.

+Code Organization:
+This app was developed using **BDD** and **Hexagonal Rails** design, that is the buisness logic should be as much as possilbe in the `/lib` folder and talk to the controller or model through self-contained method calls.
+Search YouTube for ["GoRuCo 2012 Hexagonal Rails by Matt Wynne"](https://youtu.be/CGN4RFkhH2M) for more details on Hexagonal Rails.

 __License:__
 The code is under GPL v3.

-<sup>1</sup> While Rukh works on a Windows stack a JRuby(`TCPSocket.open('ipaddrss', 25)`) bug prevented email delivery using SMTP.
+<sup>1</sup> While Rukh works on a Windows stack a JRuby (`TCPSocket.open('ipaddrss', 25)`) bug prevented email delivery using SMTP.
 The final application was hosted on Linux, Windows was used as a test bed.
 An issue with the bug was opened on JRuby github page.
+This was an unfortunate event since JRuby was picked because of a need to run it on Windows.

 image: [wikimedia commons](http://en.wikipedia.org/wiki/File:Edward_Julius_Detmold49.jpg): Charles Maurice Detmold (1883-1908)